-We cannot answer this question by observing whether the intersection point or the range of actual price-experience on the demand curve (which is merely the range of intersection points) shifted up or sideways.
-That, as pointed out above, depends on the nature of the supply curve.
-We can answer the question only by remembering that a demand curve represents demand.
+This question cannot be answered by observing whether the intersection point or the range of actual price-experience on the demand curve (which is merely the range of intersection points) shifted up or sideways.
+That depends on the nature of the supply curve.
+The question is answered only by remembering that a demand curve represents demand.
 Economists define demand as consumers' willingness to buy certain quantities at certain prices; and that willingness exists whether the supply curve has fluctuated enough to reveal it in actual transactions or not.
-This means that the demand curve extends both ways, beyond the range of past experience in the market-ultimately, until it cuts the vertical and horizontal axes were quantity and price respectively are zero.
-(The curve will not extend indefinitely; it will cut both axes at some finite points.)2
+This means that the demand curve extends both ways, beyond the range of past experience in the market-ultimately, until it cuts the vertical and horizontal axes where quantity and price respectively are zero.
+(The curve will not extend indefinitely; it will cut both axes at some finite points.)3